campbellcole/tmod-unpacker/README.md

 ### Side Note

 There are no tests written for this crate because I do not have the capability to create a dummy `.tmod` file at the moment.
 This was tested on a few `.tmod` files from the Steam Workshop, but retrieving those requires SteamCMD and being logged in, which is not feasible for tests.
 If you encounter any issues, please open an issue on [GitHub issues](https://github.com/campbellcole/tmod-unpacker/issues).

-Also, the MSRV of this crate is `1.63.0` only because of the usage of `try_exists`.
-If for some reason you require this crate but cannot update to this version or higher, open an issue and let me know.
-Without `try_exists`, the MSRV would be `1.60.0`, and I could probably get it even lower if necessary.